pnp/pnpjs/packages/config-store/docs/index.md

 [![npm version](https://badge.fury.io/js/%40pnp%2Fconfig-store.svg)](https://badge.fury.io/js/%40pnp%2Fconfig-store)

-This module providers a way to load application configuration from one or more providers and share it across the application in a consistent way.
+This module providers a way to load application configuration from one or more providers and share it across an application in a consistent way.

 ## Getting Started